mikaelhg/kotlin-tensorflow-segmentation-poc/README.md

 Use `git lfs` when pushing model files to GitHub.

 ### Lessons learned

+#### December 2020

+The new Tensorflow Java API required only slight changes to the application code.

+The actual inference calls are much faster with the new Tensorflow versions, but the memory requirements for loading a graph grew considerably.

+#### April 2018

 As always, TensorFlow is very finicky about its support libraries.